CarstenYuan/lilee_fastapi/README.md

 #### Docker
 - #### Prerequisites:
     - Have Docker installed and running
+    - Have MySQL installed and running, version 8.0.X
-    - Port 3308 isn't occupied yet, otherwise, you'll need to change the port for mysqlDB inside the docker-compose.yml file
+    - Port 3308 isn't occupied yet, otherwise, you'll need to change the port for 'mysqlDB' inside the docker-compose.yml file
 ```
 # git clone this repository
 > git clone https://github.com/CarstenYuan/lilee_fastapi.git